 The turnover ratio of real estate, plant, and equipment and the turnover ratio of total assets in the current period are moving in different directions.
-The main reason is that most of the Company's customer demand and capital demand of the project occurred in the previous year, while the benefits occurred in the second half of the previous year, so the two ratios appear in different directions.
+Mainly due to the decline in operating revenue due to customer adjustments to outsourcing strategies, while the benefits occurred in the second half of the previous year, so the two ratios appear in different directions.
 All of the Company's capital expenditure plans consider the financial situation at the time and the expected future earnings to be brought back, so that the increase in capital expenditure will not adversely affect the financial business.

-Turnover rate 2018 2019
+Turnover rate 2019 2020

-Property, plant and equipment (time) 2.70 2.42
+Property, plant and equipment (time) 2.42 2.21

-Total asset turnover ratio (time) 0.45 0.52
+Total asset turnover ratio (time) 0.52 0.37